 }

-The for loop variable is now named _i, and the warning will no longer appear.
+The for loop variable is now named _i, and the warning no longer appears.

-The cargo fix command can also be used to transition your code between different editions of Rust.
+You can also use the cargo fix command to transition your code between different Rust editions.
 Editions are covered in Appendix E.

 More Lints with clippy

-The clippy tool is a collection of lints to catch common mistakes and improve your Rust code.
+The clippy tool is a collection of lints to analyze your code to catch common mistakes and improve your Rust code.

-The clippy tool is not yet at the quality of a version 1.0 release, but a preview is available for you to use in the meantime.
-Please give it a try and let us know how it goes!
+The clippy tool isn’t yet at the quality of a version 1.0 release, but a preview is available for you to use in the meantime.
+Give it a try and let us know how it goes!

-To install clippy:
+To install clippy, enter the following:

 $ rustup component add clippy-preview

-To take any Cargo project and run clippy’s lints on it:
+To run clippy’s lints on any Cargo project, enter the following:

 $ cargo clippy

-For example, if you write a program that uses an approximation of a mathematical constant such as pi, as this program does:
+For example, say you write a program that uses an approximation of a mathematical constant, such as pi, as this program does:

 Filename: src/main.rs